jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 # Who made it?

-The OSSMM project was developed as part of Jonny Giordano's thesis at the Hamilton Institute at Maynooth Unversity.
+The OSSMM project was developed as part of Jonny Giordano's thesis at the Hamilton Institute at Maynooth University.

 <br>